 Our half-day and full-day writing retreats are a staple of The Write Track initiative hosted by CTLE and Faculty Success.

 In support of faculty success in publishing your scholarship, creative works, and research, we host writing retreats that bring faculty together as a community.
 Sometimes, we are fortunate to host an off-campus retreat in a fresh physical space that promotes writing productivity, focus, and supporting each other’s success.
+And if you are working on a scholarship of teaching and learning project, you are more than welcome to attend.
+All scholarship and creative works writing are welcome!

 Depending on the session, these community writing sessions include setting intentions and goals for the day, identifying our obstacles to writing, finding ways to overcome writing distractions, and strategic planning to meet your goals.